 While there’s no magic recipe for your bosses to agree to fund your tuition tab, taking into account these five steps will put the odds in your favour.

-While you may want your company to fund your studying, you need to make sure it makes sense to ask.
-Since you’re looking to study Mandarin at Keats, take into consideration how Mandarin would benefit your work.
+While you may want your company to fund your studies, you need to make sure it makes sense to ask.
+Since you’re looking to study Mandarin at Keats, consider how Mandarin would benefit your work.

 But, if you were debating studying something that had zero on-the-job applicability, it’s probably not the smartest to seek employer funding.